History of our School

 In 1971 the Nursery unit opened on the site of part of the Priory Garden taking 34 children.
 In 1980 the Infant and Junior Department were amalgamated to become St. Dominic’s Primary School.

-More recently, the school was very fortunate to receive substantial funding from the Diocese and Camden Local Authority to carry out necessary improvement works to the building and also the outside environment.
+The school was very fortunate to receive substantial funding from the Diocese and Camden Local Authority several years ago to carry out necessary improvement works to the building and also the outside environment.
 Major building works took place from 2012 to 2014 and resulted in a wonderful new learning environment for our school community.
-Please look at the ‘Celebration Mass and Blessing 2014’ page of our website for more information and photographs about this important event in our school’s history.